Film Programming

 In 2024, I supported the development and launch of Deaf Action’s BSL Film Club, and I programme monthly screenings with co-programmer Tomas Gerrard.

-As part of Crip Cinema Collective, I co-curated a panel and presentation on the representation of disabled women in cinema for the BFI’s Women With A Movie Camera Summit 2025, which took place at BFI Southbank.
+As part of Crip Cinema Collective, I co-curated a panel and presentation on the representation of disabled women in cinema for the BFI’s Women With A Movie Camera Summit 2025, which took place at BFI Southbank

 I was a lead programmer for the BFI’s We Crip Film Festival, which took place at BFI Southbank in July 2025.
 This festival champions disability storytelling, filmmaking, and community action.

 I am part of the Leith Kino collective, a weekly pop-up cinema at Leith Depot, Edinburgh.
 I programmed and presented a screening of Reid Daveport’s portrait documentary, I Didn’t See You There, in November 2025.
 The programming notes are available to read on Leith Kino’s Substack.
+I also screened Tod Browning’s Freaks in February 2026.
+You can read my programming notes on the Substack.

 Caption This Cinema